Follicular lymphoma

 How do pathologists grade follicular lymphoma and why is the grade important?

-Pathologists use the term grade to describe the difference between the cancer cells in follicular lymphoma and normal lymphocytes.
-After examining the tumour under the microscope, follicular lymphoma is given a grade from 1 through 3.
-Grade 3 follicular lymphoma can be further subdivided into grades 3A and 3B.
+Pathologists use the term grade to describe the difference between the tumour cells in FL and normal B cells.
+After examining the tumour under the microscope, FL is given a grade from 1 to 3.
+Grade 3 FL can be further subdivided into grades 3A and 3B.

 Pathologists determine the tumour grade by counting the number of large cancer cells called centroblasts in a given area.
 Tumours with more large cells are given a higher grade.